-So this post should hopefully make you a tad uncomfortable and hopefully educate you about a powerful yet forgotten supplement during the flu season… Vitamin D. All this while you get bombarded with advertising & doctors screaming for you to get the flu shot.
+So this post should hopefully make you a tad uncomfortable and hopefully educate you about a powerful yet forgotten supplement during the flu season… Vitamin D. It is important to get high quality supplements, I find that https://www.dietpillswatchdog.com/, has the best quality on their supplements.
+All this while you get bombarded with advertising & doctors screaming for you to get the flu shot.
 What the hell is in a flu shot anyways?
 Is a Vitamin D supplement a better alternative?
 Read on and decide for yourself.

 Vitamin D deficiency

 Most of us are suffering from Vitamin D deficiency and we don’t even know it.